maxpoletaev/kivi/README.md

 a different content-aware strategy, such as last-write-wins or use conflict-free data structures (CRDT).

+### Conflict-free Data Types

+Kivi supports a few basic conflict-free data types for which the conflict resolution is not required, allowing to use kivi as a more traditional key-value store.
+The following data types are currently supported:

+ * **LWW-Register**: A last-write-wins register with timestamp-based conflict resolution
+ * **String-Set**: A set of strings that supports adding and removing elements without conflicts
+ * **Counter**: A counter that supports incrementing and decrementing without conflicts

+Note that these data types have some overhead associated with storing additional metadata required for conflict resolution.
+For example, the LWW-Register stores the timestamp of the last update, and the Set needs to keep track of tombstones for deleted elements.

 ## Running a Local Cluster

 The `docker-compose.yaml` contains a minimal configuration of a cluster of